Aliases for SHFM1 Gene

 GeneCards Summary for SHFM1 Gene

 SHFM1 (Split Hand/Foot Malformation (Ectrodactyly) Type 1) is a Protein Coding gene.
-Diseases associated with SHFM1 include split foot and split hand.
-Among its related pathways are Epstein-Barr virus infection and Homologous recombination.
+Diseases associated with SHFM1 include Split Foot and Split Hand.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Homologous recombination.

 UniProtKB/Swiss-Prot for SHFM1 Gene